Brining Short Ribs for the Most Tender Braised Short Ribs Recipe

 2. Add Flavor: Stir in the tomato paste, Dijon mustard, Worcestershire sauce, and soy sauce, cooking for another 2 minutes.
 This will help develop rich flavors.

-Short Ribs SR 9
+Short Ribs Scallop Risotto 9 Scaled

 Deglaze and Add Liquid